 Normally a good first degree (2.i) in theology or a theology-related subject, or equivalent professional experience.
 Professional experience and/or aptitude for the programme may be assessed through the submission of written work if the first degree is not theology.
 Applicants with a good 2.ii degree who are able to demonstrate further relevant study skills/research experience may also be considered.

-*Fees shown are for 2019/20 academic year.
-The University will review tuition fees and increase fees in line with any inflationary uplift as determined by the UK Government, if permitted by law or government policy, in subsequent years of your course.
+* Fees shown are for 2020/21 academic year.
+The University will review tuition fees and increase fees in line with any inflationary uplift as determined by the UK Government, if permitted by law or government policy, on enrolment and in subsequent years of your course.
 It is anticipated that such increases would be linked to RPI (the Retail Price Index excluding mortgage interest payments).